Farnooshha/Farnooshha.github.io/_pages/about.md

   - /about.html
 ---

-# About
+# About Me
 <p align="justify">
-I am an M.Sc. student in the Data Mining Lab in the Department of Computer Science at the University of British Columbia (UBC), supervised by <a href="https://www.cs.ubc.ca/~laks/">Prof. Laks V.S.
-Lakshmanan</a>.
-Previously, I received my B.Sc. in Computer Engineering with a minor in Mathematics from  Sharif University of Technology.
- My research interests are computational social science, social network analysis, and data science.
+Hello!
+I am a first-year Ph.D. student in the Information Science department at Cornell University, supervised by <a href="https://sites.google.com/site/michaelmacy14/welcome-to-michael-macys-website">Prof. Michael Macy</a>.
+Previously, I completed my M.Sc. in Computer Science at the University of British Columbia (UBC), under the supervision of Professor Laks V.S.
+Lakshmanan.
+Before that, I got my B.Sc. in Computer Engineering with a minor in Mathematics from Sharif University of Technology.
+My research interests include Social Network Analysis, Misinformation, and Computational Social Science.
 </p>